aliciapaz/weather-app/README.md

 ### Usage

-- Enter the name of a city and hit "Go" to check out the forecast.
+- Enter the name of a city, choose °C or °F and hit "Go" to check out the forecast
-- The temperatures are in Celsius degrees.
+- Click on the toggle button to switch between °C and °F

 ### Deployment